Shad0w-KuNgen/gtav-sourcecode-build-guide/README.md

 ## Prerequisite Setup
 1. Install DirectX SDK June 2010 and 7Zip
-3. Install Visual Studio 2012
+2. Install Visual Studio 2012
    - Uncheck all optional components in the installer **except "Microsoft Foundation Classes for C++"** to save space, none of them are needed for the build.
-4. Install Update 4 for Visual Studio 2012
+3. Install Update 4 for Visual Studio 2012
-5. Install Incredibuild 4.0 (Only needed for compiling shaders and scripts)
+4. Install Incredibuild 4.0 (Only needed for compiling shaders and scripts)
    - If you encounter the error that the installer is "Blocked by your administrator", follow these steps:
    1. Hold Shift and right click the `incredibuild4_0.exe` file, select "Copy as path"
    2. Open Command Prompt as Administrator
    3. Paste the path and press Enter
    - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio
+5. (OPTIONAL) Install 3D Studio Max 2010 SDK
 6. Install OpenIV
 7. Create X:\ drive by following these steps at the bottom
    1. Open Command Prompt